Category: /Law & Government/Government & Politics

 Category: /History

+…characteristics that might be lost after Federation.
+All the colonies already had parliaments of their own.
 Federation would be expensive to achieve and a federated country would be expensive to run.
+The colonies had different policies about immigration

 Details: Words: 3150 | Pages: 11.0 (approximately 235 words/page)

-removed restrictions on emigration, about 125,000 Cubans fled to the United States in boats from the Cuban port of Mariel.
+…removed restrictions on emigration, about 125,000 Cubans fled to the United States in boats from the Cuban port of Mariel.
 An estimated 3,000 of these refugees were later found to have serious criminal records or to be otherwise undesirable immigrants.
-Most
+Most…

 Details: Words: 3406 | Pages: 12.0 (approximately 235 words/page)